katalon-studio/auto-healing-smart-xpath/README.md

-# auto-healing-smart-xpath
+# Auto-Healing Smart XPath
-Auto-healing Smart XPath plugin for Katalon Studio
+This repository is for logging issues related to the Auto-healing Smart XPath of Katalon Studio https://store.katalon.com/product/5

+This plugin will be open-source soon.